Canadian Association of Petroleum Producers: Hydraulic Fracturing

-Criticisms and concerns

-The Council of Canadians and Sierra Club Canada take a strong position against hydraulic fracturing and want it banned in Canada entirely, and have supported specific bans in Nova Scotia and New Brunswick.

-Advocacy for Crude Oil Exports via Canada's West Coast
+Advocacy for crude oil exports via Canada's west coast

 CAPP supports and advocates for exports of Canadian crude oil via Canada's west coast via the Northern Gateway and the KinderMorgan TransMountain Expansion Project.
 In September 2011, the Asia Pacific Foundation of Canada (APF Canada) and the Canada West Foundation established the Canada-Asia Energy Futures Task Force with Kathleen (Kathy) E. Sendall, C.M., FCAE, a former Governor and Board Chair of the Canadian Association of Petroleum Producers (CAPP) and Kevin G. Lynch, a Canadian economist and former Clerk of the Privy Council and Secretary to the Cabinet, Canada's most senior civil servant as co-chairs, to investigate a long-term Canada-Asia energy relationship.
 One of their recommendations was the creation of a public energy transportation corridor.